keennteam/blockchain-smart-contracts/README.md

 ## Purpose

-This software repository collects smart contracts deployable on a blockchain type of infrastructure.
-It is also a way of providing some of our R&D insights to the public.
+This software repository is a collective of smart contracts which are deployable on blockchain infrastructure.
+It’s purpose is to provide the public some insight on our R&D work.

 ## What are smart contracts